 The real icon of the movie is, of course, the legendary femme fatale Brigitte Helm, who was only 18 when filming began, and whose only film experience was a screen test for Die Nibelungen.
 Helm is a natural, effectively juxtaposing the timid, soft and chaste beauty of the saintly Maria, and the twitching, diabolical, sexual evilness of the fake Maria/Maschinenmensch.
 The famous dance scene with the fake Maria wearing nothing but a loincloth and some glitter to cover her nipples probably had many males in the audience gasping for breath just as much as the young men of Metropolis.
 Helm takes absolute control of almost every scene she appears in, and with such bravado that it is very hard to believe that it is only her first film.
 After this she was typecast as a vamp, and twice had to play the role of the man-eating soulless Alraune, both in the 1928 silent version (review) and the 1930 talkie (review).

 After Metropolis she got a 10 year contract with Ufa, and more or less had to play whatever they placed her in, thus vamps and more vamps.
 After a while she grew so frustrated with playing nothing but the same roles, that she actually took the company to court in 1929, trying to get out of her contract, but to no avail.
 She lost the trial, and most of her salary after that went to paying off the court debts.
 Her 29 films were a rollercoaster of bad and brilliant movies – notable are The Love of Jeanne Ney (1927), where she plays a blind woman, Crisis (1928), where she portrays a spoilt woman of the world who from sheer boredom almost destroys her own life, and L’Atlantide, where she plays a an opaque, otherworldly goddess driving men crazy.
-She was considered for the title role of James Whale’s masterpiece Bride of Frankenstein (1935) before Elsa Lanchester was cast.
+She was considered for the title role of James Whale’s masterpiece Bride of Frankenstein (1935, review) before Elsa Lanchester was cast.
 Before she quit acting she appeared in yet another sci-fi film, the today largely forgotten classic Gold (1934), where she got to play an unusually well-balanced character.

 Helm also led a much publicised private life.
 In 1935, when she made her last film, she enraged the Nazis by marrying an Jew.
 She was also a reckless car driver and was involved in several car accidents, one with a fatal outcome, for which she served a short sentence.
 But such was her fame, that Adolf Hitler himself is said to have seen to it that she got pardoned.
 After 1935 she completely withdrew from films and public life, and almost never gave any interviews.
 In the sixties she was tracked down by a journalist, but wouldn’t let him inside the house.
 In the end of the eighties she gave an interview, but on the premise that it was only going to be about fashion.
 Nevertheless, she is fondly remembered as a true icon of cinema.